Falling Down (Duran Duran song)

-About the song
+Background

-In 2021, Britney Spears's conservatorship battle became front and center in the public eye, and many learned that while Spears was facing one of her most traumatic years in the press back in 2007, Justin Timberlake was probing his ex's mental health issues in this song.
-Duran Duran confirmed "Falling Down" was about Spears in multiple interviews back in 2007 and 2008.
 In an interview in October 2007, main songwriter and keyboardist Nick Rhodes called "Falling Down" a satirical, social, pop-cultural commentary.
-Asked if Kate Moss served as inspiration, Nick Rhodes added: “She doesn’t appear in the video, but she and Lindsay and Britney and Amy have all provided us with inspiration."
-Drummer Roger Taylor, confirmed that the song was loosely based on Spears.
-"I suppose it's loosely based on her, but not [only] on one celebrity – just celebrity culture in general," Roger Taylor said of the song and video while speaking with People.
+Asked if Kate Moss served as inspiration, Rhodes added: "She doesn't appear in the video, but she and Lindsay and Britney and Amy have all provided us with inspiration."
+Drummer Roger Taylor confirmed that the song was loosely based on Spears: "I suppose it's loosely based on her, but not [only] on one celebrity—just celebrity culture in general."

 Music video

 The music video for "Falling Down" centres around models in rehab with the members of Duran Duran acting as doctors and therapists, wearing white suits and thick glasses, counselling a group of the models and passing round pills.
-The band has publicly stated that pop star Britney Spears served as inspiration for the main character in the music video.
-Lead singer Simon Le Bon said that he hadn't spoken to Justin Timberlake about the video after its release, but assumed he would be pleased.
-"I haven’t spoken to him since the video has been made public," Le Bon said, "But he likes his pretty girls, so he probably would like it."
-He also commented on Spears's mental health issues which were also ongoing at the time.
+The band has publicly stated that Spears served as inspiration for the main character in the music video.
+Lead singer Simon Le Bon said that he hadn't spoken to Timberlake about the video after its release, but assumed he would be pleased.
+"I haven't spoken to him since the video has been made public, but he likes his pretty girls, so he probably would like it."
+He also commented on Spears' mental health issues which were also ongoing at the time.
 "I just wish she could accept help," Le Bon added.

-Apart from the MTV-friendly version, an "R-rated" version featuring topless models was also made (though this version has yet to appear).
-It was shot in Los Angeles and directed by Anthony Mandler who also did the video for The Killers' "When You Were Young".
+Apart from the MTV-friendly version, an "R-rated" version featuring topless models was also made.
+It was shot in Los Angeles and directed by Anthony Mandler who also did the video for the Killers' "When You Were Young".
 Models Allie Crandell and Tatiana Kovylina starred in the video.

 The music video premiered on 16 October on Yahoo!
 Music.